leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

  ![](assets/15-quad.png)

-So, now we have our first quad on screen, and we can start to imagine building a cube from that.
+So, now we have our first quad on screen, and we can start to imagine building a box from that.

 But first, we have to understand something about meshes.
 They have an inside and an outside.
-You can see this clearly in the PicoGK viewer, when you rotate the quad, so you look from below.
-The quad disappears!
+You can see this clearly in the PicoGK viewer, when you rotate the quad, so you look from below, the quad disappears!
 Because you are not supposed to look at the inside of a mesh.

 But how do we define what is the outside or the inside of a triangle or quad?
 The so-called right hand rule determines the direction of the surface normal, and therefore the direction of the face of the mesh.
-A much way to look at this is: You have to always connect the vertices in a counter-clockwise way, when looking at the outside of a face.
+An easier way to look at this is: You have to always connect the vertices in a counter-clockwise way, when looking at the outside of a face.

  ![](assets/15-ccw.png)